 Barges: Eight fish barges and four towboats will be available for use.

 Barge Scheduling: Barges with 75,000 pound capacity will operate from Lower Granite Dam.
 It takes approximately 79 hours to make a trip from Lower Granite Dam to the release area near the Skamania light buoy below Bonneville Dam and return.
 One barge will leave Lower Granite Dam every-other-day or daily, beginning on or about the second day after the initiation of collection.
 The FOP (Appendix E) specifies the date collection will start for transportation in coordination and discussion with RIOG.
 When fish numbers increase during the course of every-other day barging operations, the transport program will switch to one barge leaving Lower Granite daily.
-When fish numbers decline in late spring, operations will change to or return to every-other-day barging from Lower Granite Dam, with barging operations continuing through August 14 or 15.
+When fish numbers decline in late spring, operations will change to or return to every-other-day barging from Lower Granite Dam, with barging operations continuing through July 31.
 During spring operations, barges will take on additional fish at Little Goose, and Lower Monumental dams as barge capacity allows.
 The two medium and two small barges may also be used from Lower Granite Dam for additional barging capacity or they will be used for direct loading of fish at Little Goose Dam.
 When daily collection exceeds barge capacity, juvenile fish may be spilled per section 4 above or will be bypassed to the river until collection numbers drop to where juvenile fish can be barged within barge carrying capacity criteria.

-Barge Loading: Whenever possible, small and large fish will be loaded in separate compartments in barges
+Barge Loading: Whenever possible, small and large fish will be loaded in separate compartments in barges or until steelhead collection drops below 100 fish collected over a two day period.
+At that time, all fish may be transported in the same compartment.

 Barge Riders: Project barge riders will accompany each barge trip, supervising all loading and release operations, and barge operations en-route.
 Barge riders will be trained on barge operation, maintenance, and emergency procedures by project biologists and maintenance personnel.
 Barge riders will also be cross-trained in facility operations, and may rotate with facility operators as decided by project management.
-Barge riders shall be responsible for monitoring fish condition, barge equipment operations, and water quality (temperature and dissolved oxygen levels) at regular intervals during downriver trips.
+Barge riders shall be responsible for monitoring fish condition, barge equipment operations, and water quality data (currently temperature and dissolved oxygen levels) at regular intervals during downriver trips.
 Barge riders shall maintain logbooks and forms recording loading activities and times, loading densities by barge compartment, information on equipment operations, and release locations.
 Standard operational procedure forms shall be filled out during routine monitoring of equipment operation and shall include fish mortality and water quality data.
 At each subsequent dam where fish are loaded onto the barge, the barge rider shall make appropriate notations in the logbook and/or appropriate form.
 The barge rider shall also serve as an inspector for the towboat contract, and record information required by the Contracting Officer's Representative, and shall initial the towboat captain's logbook confirming operational information and lockage times.
 Any unresolved differences between barge riders and towboat crews shall be reported immediately to the Contracting Officer's Representative.